AngeloApNascimento/Consulta-PDF/desafiocdz/consulta-sql/consulta-sql.md

 #### PDF - Protocolo Documentos e fluxos

-SELECT distinct a.numeroorigem, a.registro, c.nome,  f.nome as nome_funcionario FROM pdfdocumento a inner Join
+SELECT DISTINCT a.numeroorigem, a.registro, c.nome,  f.nome as nome_funcionario FROM pdfdocumento a inner Join
 pdfdoctipomodelo b on a.tipo = b.documentotipo inner Join
 pdftipodocumento c on  b.nome = c.Nome inner Join
 pdfusuariolocal d on a.usuario = d.usuario inner Join